tatsujb/installFAFscript/README.md

 18.10 | ![centos](https://user-images.githubusercontent.com/5132359/54216744-88393f80-44ea-11e9-8536-9fbd56ad3913.png) | CenT OS (gnome3) | :heavy_multiplication_x: |

-#### What is a faf.sh?
+#### What does faf.sh do?

-a faf.sh is a set of software and environment settings and folder names and configs allowing you to enjoy the delights of playing [Forged Alliace Forever](https://faforever.com "Forged Alliace Forever") on linux as you would under windows.
+faf.sh sets up, on your non-windows PC, a set of software and environment settings and folder names and configs allowing you to enjoy the delights of playing [Forged Alliace Forever](https://faforever.com "Forged Alliace Forever") as you would under windows.

 such a setup includes (at minimum) :